 In rare cases, the condition may be caused by:

 A child is at risk if they have:

 Symptoms can be a bit different for each child.
 They can include:

-Toxic epidermal necrolysis causes the skin to peel in sheets, leaving large, raw areas.
-The loss of skin allows fluids and salts to ooze from the damaged areas, and the exposed areas can become infected.
+The condition may spread to the eyes, mouth or throat and it may spread to the genitals, urethra or anus.
+The loss of skin allows fluids and salts to ooze from the raw, damaged areas.
+These areas can easily become infected.